Skip to main content

 February 2023

 On February 24, 2023, our undergraduate student Eduardo de la Parra Polina won the prestigious RISE Germany Scholarship for his summer research training in Germany.
-This Scholarship will cover his international travel costs, health insurance and all costs for the RISE Germany meeting.
+This Scholarship will cover his international travel costs, health insurance, and all costs for the RISE Germany meeting.
 He will work in a research lab with a study on HTLV-1 pathogenesis.
 Congratulations to Ed!

 On February 19-23, 2023, our graduate student Ms. Gabriela Prates attended the annual CROI meeting in Seattle, with a poster presentation entitled “Innate immunity in HTLV-1 infection: IFN-alpha levels are upregulated in the early HAM”.

-On February 17, 2023, Dr. Jiang gave a talk to overview the HIV reservoir studies in his laboratory in ID Division.
+On February 17, 2023, Dr. Jiang gave a talk to overview the HIV reservoir studies in his laboratory in the ID Division.

 January 2023